Play (telecommunications): Roaming

 On September 6, 2006 Play signed a domestic roaming agreement with Plus operator - Polkomtel.
-It allows Play subscribers to access Plus' GSM network as well as UMTS network.
-Roaming is nationwide, free and unlimited.
-In addition, Play subscribers can manually pick Plus GSM network despite presence of Play's native network.
+It allowed Play subscribers to access Plus' GSM network as well as UMTS network.
+Roaming was nationwide, free and unlimited.
+In addition, Play subscribers could manually pick Plus GSM network despite presence of Play's native network.
+In October 2018, Play started phasing this possibility out.
+In December, Play has announced they are withdrawing the contract with Polkomtel by 2019.

 In July 2010, Play signed a domestic roaming agreement with Orange operator - Centertel.
 The initial agreement included a limited territorial coverage.
 In November 2011, Play and Orange signed an annex to the agreement, expanding the coverage of the whole Polish territory.
-However, Plus and Orange domestic network cannot be used with Play's Mobile Broadband products.
+However, Plus and Orange domestic network could not be used with Play's Mobile Broadband products.
+In 2021, Orange has announced a new contract with Play, extending domestic roaming until 2025.

 During the Mobile World Congress 2013 in Barcelona Play announced that the third domestic roaming partner will be T-Mobile operator - PTC.
+Agreement with T-Mobile has expired at the end of 2021.

+In 2017, Play started requiring users to enable domestic roaming, with roaming with only one operator enabled at a time.

 Play also has agreements with most of the operators worldwide to provide international roaming around the globe for its postpaid and prepaid customers.

 Virgin Mobile Poland is using the Play network (including Orange network, excluding Plus network).